-Definition Term EMEA - European Medicines Agency . . . . . . . . .
-European Union body responsible for coordinating the existing scientific resources put at its disposal by Member States for the evaluation, supervision and medicinal products. pharmacovigilance of Agency provides the Member States and the institutions of the EU the best-possible scientific advice on any question relating to the evaluation of the quality, safety and efficacy of medicinal products for human or veterinary use referred to it in accordance with the provisions of EU legislation relating to medicinal products.
+LVEF - Left Ventricle Ejection Fraction The fraction of blood pumped out of the left ventricle with each heart beat.
+EMEA - European Medicines Agency European Union body responsible for coordinating the existing scientific resources put at its disposal by Member States for the evaluation, supervision and pharmacovigilance of medicinal products.
+The Agency provides the Member States and the institutions of the EU the best-possible scientific advice on any question relating to the evaluation of the quality, safety and efficacy of medicinal products for human or veterinary use referred to it in accordance with the provisions of EU legislation relating to medicinal products.
 EMEA is similar in function to the US FDA (see FDA below).
-The economic and political union of 27 member states, located primarily in Europe, for which the EMEA holds the medical regulatory power.
-Outside the body FDA - Food & Drug Administration.....
-The U.S. FDA ensures that medicines, medical devices, and radiation-emitting consumer products are safe and effective.
-Authorized by Congress to enforce the Federal Food, Drug, and Cosmetic Act and several other public health laws, the agency monitors the manufacture, import, transport, storage, and sale of \$1 trillion worth of goods annually.
-GMP - Good Manufacturing Practice . . . . . . . . .
-GMP regulations require that manufacturers, processors, and packagers of drugs, medical devices, some food, and blood take proactive steps to ensure that their products are safe, pure, and effective.
-GMP regulations require a quality approach manufacturing, enabling companies to minimize or eliminate instances of contamination, mix-ups, and errors.
-GTP - Good Tissue Practice.....
-GTP regulations help ensure that donors of human cellular and tissue-based products are free of communicable diseases and that the cells and tissues are not contaminated during manufacturing and maintain their integrity and function.
-Key elements of the proposed rule are: Establishment of a quality program, which would evaluate all aspects of the firm's operations, to ensure compliance with GTP; Maintenance of an adequate organizational structure and sufficient personnel; Establishment of standard operating procedures for all significant steps in manufacturing; Maintenance of facilities, equipment and the environment; Control and validation of manufacturing processes; Provisions for adequate and appropriate storage; Record keeping and management; Maintenance of a complaint file: Procedures for tracking the product from donor to recipient, and from recipient to donor.
-Stem cells that give rise to all the blood cell types including myeloid (monocytes and macrophages, neutrophils, basophils, eosinophils, erythrocytes, megakaryocytes/platelets, dendritic cells), lymphoid lineages (T-cells, B-cells, NK-cells).
+Ex vivo Outside the body FDA - Food & Drug Administration The U.S. FDA ensures that medicines, medical devices, and radiation-emitting consumer products are safe and effective.
+Authorized by Congress to enforce the Federal Food, Drug, and Cosmetic Act and several other public health laws, the agency monitors the manufacture, import, transport, storage, and sale of \$1 trillion worth of goods annually, at a cost to taxpayers of about \$3 a GMP - Good Manufacturing Practice GMP regulations require that manufacturers, processors, and packagers of drugs, medical devices, some food, and blood take proactive steps to ensure that their products are safe, pure, and effective.
+GMP regulations require a quality approach to manufacturing, enabling companies to minimize or eliminate instances of contamination, mix-ups, and errors.
+GTP - Good Tissue Practice GTP regulations help ensure that donors of human cellular and tissue-based products are free of communicable diseases and that the cells and tissues are not contaminated during manufacturing and maintain their integrity and function.
+Key elements of the proposed rule are: Establishment of a quality program, which would evaluate all aspects of the firm's operations, to ensure compliance with GTP; Maintenance of an adequate organizational structure and sufficient personnel; Establishment of standard operating procedures for all significant steps in manufacturing; Maintenance of facilities, equipment and the environment; Control and validation of manufacturing processes; Provisions for adequate and appropriate storage; Record keeping and management; Maintenance of a complaint file; Procedures for tracking the product from donor to recipient, and from recipient to donor.
+Hematopoietic Stem Cells Stem cells that give rise to all the blood cell types including myeloid (monocytes and macrophages, neutrophils, basophils, eosinophils, erythrocytes, megakaryocytes/platelets, dendritic cells), and lymphoid lineages (T-cells, B-cells, NK-cells).